 In June 2016 Historic England launched Enriching the List, a crowdsourcing initiative opening up the entries on the National Heritage List to contributions by users.
-Anyone can register as a volunteer and submit extra information about one of the assets on the List or submit photographs to illustrate it.
+Anyone can register as a volunteer and submit extra information about assets on the List or submit photographs to illustrate them.
 This additional content will then be available for anyone to view with (but separate from) the official List Entry.